 Why is pet toothpaste recommended?

-Numerous pet toothpastes are non-foaming, safe to be swallowed and available in flavors that are appealing to dogs including poultry, beef, malt and mint.
+Pet toothpastes are non-foaming, safe to be swallowed, and are available in flavors that are appealing to dogs including poultry, beef, malt and mint.
 If you use a product that tastes good, your dog will be more likely to enjoy the whole experience.